comic-manga-ebook/ecmb_builder/README.md

 <br/>

-## Building an advanced book
+## Advanced book

-## The source-files
-Your source-files have to be located in "comic_manga/source_dir" (if you didn't specify a different one in the config-file), the book contents have to be in a subfolder "contents" and the cover-images have to be placed in the root.
+Your source-files have to be located in "comic_manga/source_dir" (if you didn't specify a different one in the config-file), the book contents have to be in a subfolder "contents" and the cover-images have to be placed in the root.<br />
 The naming of the files and folders is up to you!
 You can mix chapters and images like you want and can have as many levels of subfolders like you want.

 - the file- and folder-names are sorted alphanumeric